microprediction/timemachines/README.md

             x.append(xi)
         return x

+ or see the prominently positioned [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py).
 Notice the use of s={} on first invocation.

-This is also important:
-- The caller should provide *a* pertaining to k-steps ahead, not the contemporaneous 'a'.
+### Skater "y" argument

+A skater function *f* takes a vector *y*, where the quantity to be predicted is y[0] and there may be other, simultaneously observed variables y[1:] deemed helpful in predicting y[0].

+### Skater "s" argument

+The state.
+Pass empty dict the first time.

+### Skater "k" argument

+Determines the length of the term structure of predictions (and also their standard deviations) that will be returned.
+This cannot be varied from one invocation to the next.

+### Skater "a" argument

+A vector of known-in-advance variables.

+### Skater "t" argument

+Epoch time of the observation

 ### Skater "e" argument ("expiry")

 The use of *e* is a fairly *weak* convention that many skaters ignore.
 In theory, a large expiry *e* can be used as a hint to the callee that